Can dogs eat peanut butter?

 However, there are a few facts you need to be aware of before you let your dog clean out that empty peanut butter jar.

-It's important NOT to feed your dog some peanut butter brands that contain an ingredient called xylitol, which is toxic to dogs.
+It's important NOT to feed your dog some peanut butter brands that contain an ingredient called xylitol (which can be called other names such as wood sugar, birch sugar, and birch bark extract) as it is toxic to dogs.
 Even a small amount fed to your dog can be dangerous and in many cases be fatal.
 Xylitol is an artificial sweetener that you can find as a replacement in sugar-free food products.
 We would always advise to check all peanut butter labels before feeding your dog and ensure there is no xylitol in the ingredients list.
 Please call your vet urgently if your dog does eat any foods with xylitol in it.

 Overweight dogs, dogs with kidney problems, diabetes or pancreatitis and dogs that are sensitive to certain foods and need a special diet should not eat peanut butter.